Healthy Homes Assessment St Leonards

 Home Assessments St Leonards for Rental Properties

-There are a variety of concerns you should look for during an house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are many concerns to be able to examine in a house assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having a Healthy home in relation to lawful Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be extremely costly for landlords and property managers.
-For specialist assistance, get in touch today to schedule your rental property home evaluation.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being in the wrong of a Tenancy solutions ruling could be significant for property managers and landlords.
+For specialist advice, call today to book your rental properties house assessment.

 home assessments for rental properties